 A. The undersigned Principal desires to purchase natural gas for the purpose of supplying natural gas at Principal’s aluminum reduction plant (Mead) and its aluminum rolling mill (Trentwood) in Spokane County, Washington (“Facilities”); and

-Principal is desirous of engaging the services of Marketer to purchase and manage natural gas on its behalf for use at its facilities; and
+Principal is desirous of engaging the services of Marketer to assist princpal in the procurement of natural gas and manage Principal’s natural gas transportation capacity on its behalf for use at Principal’s facilities; and

-The undersigned Marketer has agreed to act as the agent for Principal for the purpose of purchasing and managing natural gas as directed by Principal.
+The undersigned Marketer has agreed to act as the service provider and supplier for Principal for the purpose of arranging natural gas supply and managing Principal’s natural gas transportation capacity as directed by Principal.

 NOW THEREFORE, in consideration of the covenants and agreements contained herein, Marketer and Principal covenant and agree as follows: